drKuldnokk/birdwatcher/README.md

 ## Technology

 The chosen technology is ionic + angular.
-An iphone was used while developing the app.
+An iphone7 with Ionic DevApp installed was used while developing the app.
+Karma was used for unit-testing.

+node v12.13.0
+npm v6.12.1
+ionic v5.4.5
+Karma version: 2.0.5

 ## Installation